What is WAMP

 Like a distributed D-Bus over a network

-D-Bus is a platform-neutral messaging service that runs by default in most Linux distributions.
-As Bondy, it offers RPC and Pub-Sub, but whereas D-Bus is designed for inter-process communication (IPC) on a single host, Bondy is designed to be distributed over a set of hosts (cluster) and used over a network.
+As well as Bondy, it offers both Remote Procedure Call and Publish/Subscribe functionality.
+However, while D-Bus is intended for inter-process communication (IPC) on a single host, Bondy is designed to be distributed over a set of hosts and used over a network.